sebastiandg7/multi-docker-compose-networking/README.md

     external: true
 ```

-The server `docker-compose.yml` sets an explicit hostname for the api service.
+(optional) The server `docker-compose.yml` sets an explicit hostname for the api service.

 ```diff
 version: '3.8'